fge/throwing-lambdas/README.md

 ## What this is

-This package allows an easy usage of lambdas which can potentially throw exceptions.
-Its focus is first and foremost on all functional interfaces used in streams (either general streams or their primitive specializations: `IntStream`, `LongStream` and `DoubleStream`).
+This package allows you to easily use lambdas (whether they be hand-written lambdas or method references) which can potentially throw checked exceptions.
+Unchecked exceptions (and `Error`s) are still thrown "as is".

+The primary focus of this package is on everything `Stream`, including their primitive type specializations (`IntStream`, `LongStream` and `DoubleStream`).

+## Short example

 Let's take an example; you want to list the real paths (ie, following symbolic links and all) of all entries in a directory.
 Right now you have to do this: